adblockplus/adblockplus/README.md

 Testing
 -------

-In Firefox and Safari the HTML pages can be opened directly from the file system and should be fully functional.
+In Firefox the HTML pages can be opened directly from the file system and should be fully functional.
 Due to security restrictions in Chrome, there you need to pass in the `--allow-file-access-from-files` command line flag when starting the application.
 Alternatively, you can run `test_server.py` (requires